verdaux/BookNotes/Phrases/Impressors 14.md

 - [ ] Can be romanticised until it makes ya sick.
 - [ ] What I lack in tangible experience I make up for in verve and intuition, so hopefully I don’t steer you in the wrong direction.
 - [ ] every day felt like the mental warfare
 - [ ] What if you get the procedure done and all of a sudden she’s kvetching about your asshole being too dark?
 Maybe incur further.
+- [ ] This is a fart in the timeline of your life.